ceejbot/toastmasters/stabilizing-npm/01-slides.md

 # [fit] I now praise
 # [fit] CouchDB

 ^ It carried the registry a long long way all by itself before falling over.
 Its replication is rock-solid & is a building block of our architecture.
 It also publishes a reliable changes feed that is crucial to how we build our redundancy.
-Now that we're on Ubuntu it's reliable.
+Now that we're on Ubuntu it's reliable and easy to deploy.
+I like it, especially now that we're no longer making it do things it's bad at.

 ---